-Save your plants from Sciarid fly/Fungus gnats and larvae damage with our parasitic nematodes.
+Save your houseplants and seedlings from Sciarid fly/Fungus gnats and larvae damage with our parasitic nematodes.

 The adult sciarid flies live on and around the compost surface of pots, more commonly indoors rather than outside.
 The flies themselves are an unsightly nuisance but most of the damage is caused actually by their young.
 The small white larvae live in the compost and feed on the tender roots of plants and cuttings.
 They will also come to the surface to feed.